 The Community Development Block Grant (CDBG) program is a Federal program within the purview of Housing and Urban Development; which provides communities with resources to address a wide range of community development needs.
 The City of Temple is classified by HUD as an Entitlement Community.
 As such, the city is allocated annual grant funding to maintain and develop community services for city residents.
 The city uses CDBG funds for projects that support access to decent housing, suitable living environments and opportunities to expand economic opportunities, principally for low and moderate income persons.
-From 2010 to 2017, the city has used CDBG funding:
+In the past, the city has used CDBG funding:

 To provide HOP bus shelter improvements at various sites